quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 - `toString()`: Prints a useful description of the method being advised.

+`JoinPoint.StaticPart` contains only the static information about a join point.

 ## What is a `ProceedingJoinPoint`?
 Which advice type is it used with?